teesloane/Auth-Boss/README.md

 I will use a single example across this document to illustrate a login flow both in terms of what is happening on the "client" (the user in front of their computer) and what is occurring on the "server" (behind the scenes, so to speak).

 Our example cases will feature a new imaginary friend: `Beorn`.
-Beorn likes making quilts, and often goes to `http://www.quiltmadness.com` to buy quilting supplies.
-Beorn has a user account on `quiltmadness` and we will see him continuously login across the examples in this document.
+Beorn likes knitting, and often goes to `http://www.knittingworld.com` to buy quilting supplies.
+Beorn has a user account on `knittingworld` and we will see him continuously login across the examples in this document.

 # General Best Practices